 This is like the old joke about, you know, putting Colonel Sanders in charge of the chickens to save them.

-The solution to this, folks, real simple.
+The solution to this, folks, is real simple.

-Just elect people of Congress and don't take bribes.
+You just elect people of Congress and don't take bribes.

 Of course, McCain says you can't do that because money corrupts good people.